About the Voters Directory

 Deadlines for absentee ballot applications and submissions are as follows:

-- Drop off your Absentee Ballot by Tuesday, September 13th to your local board of elections office – a friend or relative can drop it off.
+- Drop off your Absentee Ballot in person by Thursday, September 13th to your local board of elections office – a friend or relative can drop it off.

 TO OBTAIN A VOTER REGISTRATION FORM OR ABSENTEE BALLOT: